 Unlike other more intense drugs, which may require family intervention or addiction treatment therapies, you can sometimes see the signs of alcohol abuse in yourself and begin to orient yourself toward getting help.
 Some of those signs include:

 - Experiencing blackouts when you can’t remember what happened the night before.

 - Family events become tense and filled with arguments.

 While no single one of these symptoms alone is a reason for worry, when they happen in clusters, it’s likely time to seek out professional help from a drug and alcohol detox center.

 Alcoholism, also known as alcohol use disorder, is a disease that requires medical attention like any other illness.
 No two people have the same experience in alcoholism and its aftermath.
 But treatment has some common elements.

 Recovery typically begins with a thorough medical evaluation.
 Doctors will want to assess your health and understand the factors that brought you to this point.
 Generally, you can also expect to go through a period of detox, where you stop drinking in order to get alcohol flushed from your system.
 Doctors monitor your detox to help mitigate the symptoms of withdrawal.

-At that point, you’ll enter a period of counseling — one on one with a counselor and/or in a group.
+At that point, you’ll enter a period of counseling, either one-on-one with a counselor or in a group.
 The goal of counseling is to help you develop coping skills to deal with the stresses of life.
-Finally, there’s aftercare with an alumni program and a series of support programs aimed at reducing the risk of relapse.
-All these programs are aimed at providing the tools to understand how to stop drinking.
+Finally, there’s aftercare with an alumni program and a series of support programs to reduce the risk of relapse.
+All these programs aim to provide the tools to understand how to stop drinking.